AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 This will allow you to modify and run the R code chunks.
 Chunks that have already been included in an example can be run by clicking the green play button in the top right corner of the chunk or by using **Ctrl + Shift + Enter** (**Cmd + Shift + Enter** on a Mac).
 See [this guide using to R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html#using-notebooks) for more information about inserting and executing code chunks.

-#### Using your own data

-For all the examples in this module, the gene expression data and sample metadata are stored in a `data/` directory.
-If you'd like to adapt an example to include data you've obtained from [refine.bio](https://www.refine.bio/), we recommend placing the files in the `data/` directory and changing the filenames and paths in the notebooks to match these files.
-We suggest saving plots and results to `plots/` and `results/` directories, respectively, as these are automatically created by the notebooks if you move notebooks outside of the GitHub repository structure.

-There are a number of ways to compare differential expression results, but this notebook’s example takes the simplest approach of looking at overlap of gene lists.
-This is partially so that this notebook’s approach can be applied to any differential expression output, provided that the output meets certain criteria listed below. *At the bare minimum, you will need two gene lists, one for up-regulated and another for down-regulated genes.*

-**Ideally you will have table of differential expression results that will have:**

-1) A gene or probe identifier
-2) The direction of the expression differences (often indicated by fold-change)
-3) p-values that are corrected for multiple testing (e.g., FDR)

-Depending on the form of your differential expression results, you will need to alter the steps in [`gene_DE_validate`](./gene_DE_validate.nb.html) to obtain the two aforementioned gene lists.
-We advise familiarizing yourself with [`tidyverse`](https://www.tidyverse.org/) functions, particularly the ones used in [this example](./gene_DE_validate.nb.html) in order to help you determine the how to clean your data for use with this analysis.